Afro-Colombians: Champeta

-Throughout the years, the African heritage in music has been evolving from bambuco to porro to cumbia to champeta.
-Champeta is the more modern rhythm inspired by African culture and music style.
-The Champeta is born through a blend of African and Caribbean rhythms, including the cumbia.
-The name champeta is derived by a form of Bowie knife that only low income, rural workers, usually people of African descent, would use due to their low socioeconomic status.
-These Bowie knives are used to cut the grass, and keep yards or streets clean, and therefore this musical genre is associated with a status and also race.
-This genre is native to the northern coast and experimentation with many new rhythms is common.
-Thus a lot of commerce emerged around these varying new rhythms and much more music has become available from the African continent.
-This is another example of the multicultural composition of musical genres due to the diaspora throughout the country of Colombia.
+Throughout the years, the African heritage in music has evolved from bambuco to porro to cumbia to champeta.
+Champeta is the more modern rhythm inspired by African culture and music style and is a blend of African and Caribbean rhythms, including the cumbia.
+The name derives by a form of Bowie knife, which only low income, rural workers, usually people of African descent, would use from their low socioeconomic status.
+The Bowie knives are used to cut the grass and to keep yards or streets clean, and the musical genre is thus associated with a status and also race.

+The genre is native to the northern coastm and experimentation with many new rhythms is common.
+Therefore, commerce emerged around the varying new rhythms, and more music has become available from Africa.
+That is another example of the multicultural composition of musical genres from the diaspora throughout Colombia.

 Current issues

-Ever since Afro-Colombians arrived in Colombia in the first decade of the 16th century, they have been considered a minority group by the Colombian government, exposing them to discrimination and inequality.
-Many advocacy groups, including the National Association of Displaced Afro-Colombians (AFRODES) or Chao Racismo, as well as various Afro-Colombian activists, have come together to fight for rights.
-However, Afro-Colombians continue to protest for their rights and demand equality between themselves and all non-Afro Colombians in certain social aspects.
+Ever since Afro-Colombians arrived in Colombia in the first decade of the 16th century, they have been considered a minority group by the Colombian government, which exposes them to discrimination and inequality.
+Many advocacy groups, including the National Association of Displaced Afro-Colombians (AFRODES) or Chao Racismo, as well as various Afro-Colombian activists, have come together to fight for this ethnic group's rights.
+However, Afro-Colombians continue to protest for their rights and demand equality between themselves and all other Colombians in certain social aspects.
 Social issues concerning Afro-Colombians range from socio-economic inequalities to physical violence and other forms of inequality and discrimination in Colombia.